 What is Windows Shell Experience Host?

-Another important function, that is used by a big number of Windows users, is the dynamic changing of wallpapers on the desktop, using the slideshow of designated photos or a preset, offered by Windows theme.
+Another important function used by many Windows users is the dynamic changing of wallpapers on the desktop, using the slideshow of designated photos or a preset offered by a large number of Windows users the Windows theme.
 Its version in the “modern” shape was initially added in Windows 951; all previous versions of the OS by Microsoft used much more specific rendering mechanisms, that have a very low compatibility with each other.

 How can I stop the Windows Shell Experience Host?

 No way.
-This process belongs to the system ones, so it is protected from any kind of external interruptions.
-And there is no need to do it – on modern versions of Windows 10, you will likely spectate a very low consumption for this process.
-If you see that Windows Shell Host Experience takes more than 5% of your CPU/RAM resources, and you have ensured that there are no viruses on board, try to disable the dynamic wallpapers, and also update your Windows to the latest version.
+This process belongs to the system ones, so it is protected from external interruptions.
+And there is no need to do it – on modern versions of Windows 10.
+You will likely spectate a low consumption for this process.
+If you see that Windows Shell Host Experience takes more than 5% of your CPU/RAM resources, and you have ensured that there are no viruses on board, try to disable the dynamic wallpapers and also update your Windows to the latest version.

 The times when Windows processes may be disabled to increase the system performance have passed long ago.
-When Windows XP was the last actual OS version, computers were quite weak, and their upgrade was quite expensive, disabling several services could really make your PC faster without any significant problems.
+When Windows XP was the last actual OS version, computers were quite weak, and their upgrade was quite expensive.
+Disabling several services could make your PC faster without any significant problems.
 Nowadays, such tricks can make things even worse.

 How can I detect that Windows Shell Experience Host is a virus?

-Another way to check if the process is launched by a malicious program is to open its file location.
-Find the Windows Shell Experience Host process in Task Manager, and click it with a right mouse button.
+Another way to check if a malicious program launches the process is to open its file location.
+Find the Windows Shell Experience Host process in Task Manager, and click it with the right mouse button.
 Choose the “Open file location” option, and you will see the folder where the .exe file is located.
-If the Windows Shell Experience Host is located in C:/Windows/System32, everything is ok, but any other location of the source file means that you have malware on your computer.
+If the Windows Shell Experience Host is located in C:/Windows/System32, everything is ok, but any other source file location means that you have malware on your computer.
 Check your system with the GridinSoft Anti-Malware – security tool that will surely delete the viruses from your PC2.